-- Range of writing: Students need to “write routinely over extended time frames and shorter time frames for a range of tasks, purposes and audiences ”.
+- Range of writing: To be college- and career-ready, students need to be able to write for a range of purposes and audiences.
+To do this proficiently, students need regular opportunities to write –for extended periods of time and in shorter timeframes..
 The pieces in this set provide some examples of what a “range of writing” deeply integrated with classroom content might include.
 Pieces are drawn from a variety of content areas and written for a variety of purposes and audiences.

 Each piece has been transcribed as the student wrote it, with the same errors in spelling, capitalization, and punctuation as the original.
 Only CCSS Writing Standards 1, 2, and 3 were considered when selecting these pieces.
 Mastery of conventions (addressed in the Language Standards) was not evaluated.

 There are at least two versions of the same piece in each file.
-The first is annotated and includes commentary designed to help educators better understand how the features of the piece relate to the descriptors in the Standard.
+The first is annotated and includes commentary designed to help educators better understand how the features of the piece relate to the descriptors in the standard.
 Each file also contains a version of the piece that has been transcribed, but not annotated.
-This version may be used for a variety of purposes, including professional development.

 How to Use In Common

-- Use the Common Core Standards to annotate one of the un-annotated pieces.
+- Use your college- and career-ready standards to annotate one of the un-annotated pieces.
 Discuss your observations with your colleagues, and compare them to the annotated version in the collection.

 - Analyze a span of on-demand prompted pieces in a single writing type (for example, K–5 opinion pieces) to develop a clearer understanding of the developmental progression across grade levels.

 - Use the “Revised and Edited” version of a piece as a model for students when you are teaching writing.
-Discuss the elements of effective writing described in the Standards.
+Discuss the elements of effective writing described in your standards.
 In what ways is this an effective piece?
 How might this piece be improved?